vzg100/vzg100.github.io/_pages/cv.md

 2015-2016
 Mentor: Dr. Chastain Anderson, PhD
-- Mined Comments about E-Cig flavors and analyzed the sentiment of the comments to determine the popularity of flavors which pose health risks when consumed inappropriately
+- Mined comments about E-Cig flavors and analyzed the sentiment of the comments to determine the popularity of flavors which pose health risks when consumed inappropriately
 [Sentiment Analysis of E. Cig flavors and possible health implications](https://github.com/vzg100/ECig-Flavor-Prefrences)

 2014-2017
 Mentor: Dr. Janarthanan Jayawickramarajah, PhD
-- Member​ ​of​ ​a​ ​team​ ​working​ ​on​ ​micro​ ​RNA​ ​activated​ ​delivery​ ​system.
+- Member​ ​of​ ​a​ ​team​ ​working​ ​on​ ​micro​ RNA​ ​activated​ ​delivery​ ​system.
-	- Trained in Cell culture, HPLC, and UV-Spec
+	- Trained in DNA origami design, Cell culture, HPLC, and UV-Spec

 ## Genia (A Roche Company)
 2016 (Summer Internship)